Guy Lawson: Journalism

 Lawson has been published in numerous major publications throughout his career, covering war, sports, crime and many other subjects.
 In addition, one of his later works, Arms and the Dudes about the life and crimes of Efraim Diveroli and David Packouz, was adapted into the 2016 film War Dogs, which starred actors Jonah Hill, Miles Teller, Ana de Armas, and Bradley Cooper (who also executive produced the film).
 In addition to War Dogs, several of his other works have been optioned, including Octopus (about hedge fund trader and Ponzi scammer Sam Israel), by HBO, a GQ article called "The Knife" about LA gangs which was acquired by CBS, and a New York Times magazine feature on the first expedition to reach the North Pole, titled "Ice Pack" and in development with Sony.

 Personal life

 Lawson lives with his wife, Maya Kaimal, an Indian food entrepreneur, whom he married in 2001.
 They have twin children and live in upstate New York.
-He is an avowed Toronto Maple Leafs fan, remaining loyal to his home province's hockey team despite residing in the United States.
+He is an avowed Toronto Maple Leafs fan, remaining loyal to one of his home province's hockey team despite residing in the United States.